kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/08-building-real-world-method.md

 **note** We can remove `addNumbers()` and `greetUser()` from our Application as we won't be using them

 ## Insecure
-Meteor has a built-in package that enables insecure behavior in our app.
-We will uninstall this package
+* Meteor has a built-in package that enables insecure behavior in our app
+* We will uninstall this package

-This insecure package allows us to write to the Database from the client without going through any formal process.
-This is great for prototyping but a huge problem for production ready apps
+* This **insecure** package allows us to write to the Database from the `Client` without going through any formal process
+* This is great for prototyping but a huge problem for production ready apps

 ### View the currently installed packages
 `$ meteor list`

+### Caution - We are about to break our app!
-Once we remove `insecure` from our app, our app will break because we won't be able to directly call our Collections from the client like we did here from sort of React callback function:
+* Once we remove `insecure` from our app our app will break because we won't be able to directly call our Collections from the `Client`
+* So the code in `Link` calling the Links Collection directly from the client will no longer work

 `Link`